-- Collect stories from young people by asking one question “what has been the most significant change that has happened to you as a result of coming to our youth centre?”
+1. Collect stories from young people by asking one question “what has been the most significant change that has happened to you as a result of coming to our youth centre?

-- Youth workers meet to discuss, code and group the stories into themes
+2. Youth workers meet to discuss, code and group the stories into themes.

-- We then choose the ‘most significant change’ story in each theme and share it with stakeholders to share our impact and also let them choose one overall ‘change story’ for that cycle
+3. We then choose the ‘most significant change’ story in each theme and share it with stakeholders to share our impact and also let them choose one overall ‘change story’ for that cycle,

-Below are a few examples (the names has been changed).
+Below are a few examples (names have been changed).